-- should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area '. - 112 Section 8 describes the quality of the landscape and how the built environment sits within the landscape. - 113 The Walkeringham Character Study and Design Guide 2018 notes that 'one of the key characteristics of Walkeringham is the interaction between the built environment and the wider countryside.... the prevalence of ribbon development within the village, where development tends to run along the main routes to a depth of a single plot, allows for a very immediate relationship between the 'urban' and the 'rural'.
-33 - 114 The distinctive landscape in the Plan area is a key defining characteristic that strongly informs the Parish.
+- 109 Proposals on the allocated sites and any infill sites will need to demonstrate they have taken into account the landscape character of the Plan area.
+In accordance with NPPF para 130 'permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area '. - 110 Section 8 describes the quality of the landscape and how the built environment sits within the landscape. - 111 The Walkeringham Character Study and Design Guide 2018 notes that 'one of the key characteristics of Walkeringham is the interaction between the built environment and the wider countryside.... the prevalence of ribbon development within the village, where development tends to run along the main routes to a depth of a single plot, allows for a very immediate relationship between the 'urban' and the 'rural'.
+33 - 112 The distinctive landscape in the Plan area is a key defining characteristic that strongly informs the Parish.
 The presence of water means that development has been sporadic and clustered along through roads but with important gaps defined on Map 14 as significant green gaps (see justification below) which provide long and middle-distance views into the countryside.
 Maps 10 and 13 show how the landscape flows around the discrete parcels of development.
 The character is defined by long and short views (see significant views below).
-The sense then is of the landscape coming into the settlement and with gaps between the character areas. - 115 The photo below shows long vistas big skies and layered horizons (with the intervening tree lines and hedges) are a typical feature of Walkeringham.
+The sense then is of the landscape coming into the settlement and with gaps between the character areas. - 113 The photo below shows long vistas big skies and layered horizons (with the intervening tree lines and hedges) are a typical feature of Walkeringham.
 Taken looking north from Gringley Road towards the High Street character area.
 Note that the red brick material gives the village a homogenous colour which is clearly a feature of Walkeringham village.

-116 The photo below is taken from the northern side of the village hall looking north west towards the High Street character area.
+114 The photo below is taken from the northern side of the village hall looking north west towards the High Street character area.
 The relationship between built form and landscape is not always at the large scale; there are many instances where the succession of hedgerows and tree lines, with buildings nestled between, makes for a more intimate character.

-Walkeringham Character Study and Design Guide 2018 page 44
+33 Walkeringham Character Study and Design Guide 2018 page 44